The perfect business. Is there such a thing at all?

 But why is it that we consider insurance to be a really good business?

-Now suppose that every year, each of the customer pays a premium of 10,000 rupees.
-Now these customer (generally) don’t expect to recieve anything in return, till the time they are alive.
+Now suppose that every year, each of the customer pays a premium of Rs 10,000.
+Now these customer (generally) don’t expect to receive anything in return, till the time they are alive.

-But, most people prefer not to buy plain term insurances and go for seemingly more customer friendly policies like moneyback and endowment ones.
-But, if you do a simple back of the envelope calculation, you would understand that such customer friendly poloicies are only friendly for agents and insurance companies.
+But, most people prefer not to buy plain term insurances and go for seemingly more customer friendly traditional insurance policies like moneyback and endowment policies.
+But, if you do a simple back of the envelope calculation, you would understand that such customer friendly policies are only friendly for agents and insurance companies.
 These are the policies which effectively give returns between 4-6% in case you survive the policy tenure.
 But we will take this issue in another post.